 - 1. publishing relevant data in the form of a standard offer;

-- non-discriminatory behaviour;
+- 2. non-discriminatory behaviour;

-- accounting separation;
+- 3. accounting separation;

-whereas the obligations that apply to the operators Orion telekom, Telenor, Beogrid, Knight Development Support, IKOM, Invest Inženjering, Kopernikus Technology, Sat-Trakt, Beotelnet-ISP, Radijus vektor and Telemark Systems are as follows:
+- 4. enabling access to and usage of network elements and accompanying facilities; - 5. price control and cost accounting, whereas the obligations that apply to the operators Orion telekom, Telenor, Beogrid, Knight Development Support, IKOM, Invest Inženjering, Kopernikus Technology, Sat-Trakt, Beotelnet-ISP, Radijus vektor and Telemark Systems are as follows: